LACMIP/emu/docs/_documentation/imaging.md

 # Other tips
 - If the box contains a pink camera tag, remove it after imaging.
-- Typically 1-2 views are captured for bivalves (interior and exterior) & 2-3 views for gastropods (=apertural and abapterural, (plus umbilical views for Trochoidea & Patellogastropoda).
-Refer to the LACMIP [image gallery](https://www.gbif.org/occurrence/gallery?dataset_key=f0a7ca6e-8da6-4629-97bd-0368705a4d6b) on GBIF for examples.
-The [Digital Atlas of Ancient Life](https://www.digitalatlasofancientlife.org/learn/mollusca/) also has good examples, as well as good introductory anatomical explanations.

 - In a given tray, image specimens of similar sizes in sequence.
 This will cut down on the time needed to adjust the camera height on the copy stand, depending on you workflow.
 - Barcodes must be in focus for renaming to work.